 Music is the ultimate community builder.
 Every person, learner or tutor, coming into our classrooms has some experience and appreciation for music.
 Developing musicians is always phenomenal, but what we aim for most is to create relationships and communication through a common ground.

-Creative outlets are incredibly important for rehabilitation, and a more appealing initiation into education for many of our learners who would otherwise avoid our classrooms.
+Creative outlets are incredibly important for rehabilitation in prisons, and a more appealing initiation into education for many of our learners who would otherwise avoid our classrooms.

 We need people with a passion for music, who want to share that with our learners.
-If you want to inspire the next generation of musos, read more about our career opportunities in our Job Portal, or read more about the kind of work we do in the music education field.
+If you want to inspire the next generation of musos, and are wanting a prison education job, read more about our career opportunities in our Job Portal, or read more about the kind of work we do in the music education field.